Brewers vs. Orioles Player Props Betting Odds

 Yelich Stats

-- Yelich has nine doubles, seven home runs, 29 walks and 25 RBI (55 total hits).
-He has swiped 16 bases.
+- Yelich has nine doubles, seven home runs, 29 walks and 25 RBI (56 total hits).
+He has stolen 16 bases.

 Yelich Recent Games